Professor Fiona Verity - Director

 Gill has previously held posts in the School of Psychology and School of Healthcare Sciences at Bangor University and before that held posts at Manchester University and Cambridgeshire Community Services.
 Her main research interests include: psychological interventions, dementia and evidence synthesis methods including systematic reviews.
 Her current work is focused on developing local social care research.

-Gemma Allnatt- Research Development Officer.
+Gemma Allnatt- Research Development Officer (on maternity leave).

 Gemma is a social worker with 10 years social care experience.
 She has worked in children's residential units and frontline statutory children services.
 Her research interests include 'care leavers' and access to higher education and the educational achievements of 'looked after' children.